astrokd/data-structures-and-algorithms/README.md

 	- Done
 - 08 -- Filter ✓
 	- Done all but stretch
-- 09 -- Reduce :x:
+- 09 -- Reduce ✅
-	- Done all but 6 and stretch
+	- Done all but stretch
 - 10 -- Chaining ✅
 	- Done
 - 11 -- Regex 2 ✓